bloops-project/bloops/README.md

 ```

 ## What is bloopsbot?
-What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes. bloopsbot has no localization and is only in Russian.
+What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes

 ## Location
 You can use it here -> [bloops in Telegram](https://t.me/bloops_bot)

 ## Why?
 🎄🎄🎄 The project was created for playing with the family during the holidays.
-This is just fun.
+This is just fun

 ## Features
 * 🕹️ Offline format, well suited for activities with friends
-* 🎲 Quiz games - in 30 seconds, you need to name one word from several categories starting with a certain letter
+* 🎲 Quiz games - in 30 seconds, you need to name one word from several topic starting with a certain letter
 * 💎 Bloops - you can add additional tasks that diversify the process
 * 👽 Players have profiles, you can see your statistics
 * 👨‍💻 You can use a CLI or deploy from a container